crate/crate-jdbc/docs/index.rst

 Overview
 ========

+For general purpose use, we recommend to use the official `PostgreSQL JDBC Driver`_.

-- This JDBC driver is needed in certain scenarios like the one outlined at `Apache Kafka, Apache Flink, and CrateDB`_.
+*This* JDBC driver is needed in certain scenarios like the one outlined at `Apache Kafka, Apache Flink, and CrateDB`_.
+The background is that, when using the ``postgresql://`` JDBC driver prefix, the `Apache Flink JDBC Connector`_ will implicitly select the corresponding dialect implementation for PostgreSQL.

-- Officially, and for general purpose use, we recommend to use the canonical `PostgreSQL JDBC Driver`_ instead.
+In turn, this will employ a few behaviours that strictly expect a PostgreSQL server on the other end, so that some operations will croak on databases offering wire-compatibility with PostgreSQL, but do not provide certain features like the `hstore`_ or `jsonb`_ extensions.
+Also, tools like `Dataiku`_ need this driver to implement transaction commands like ``ROLLBACK`` as a no-op.

 .. _implementations:
 .. _jdbc-implementation: